T-vaccari/T-vaccari.github.io/_posts/2024-07-20-NeuralNetworkP1.md

 \frac{d}{dx} \tanh(x) = 1 - \tanh^2(x)
 $$

-Now we implement the expnonential method for being able of using tanh:
+Now we implement the expnential method for being able of using tanh:

 ```python
 class Value: